shinygnu/hebdon.github.io/poems.md

 # Hafiz Ibrahim

-In the past our injustice was untidy, but now its loose ends have been trimmed off: injustice is orderly everywhere.
+\`\`In the past our injustice was untidy, but now its loose ends have \textit{been} trimmed off: injustice is orderly everywhere.''